.NET Modernization, Integration & Development

 Application Modernization & Integrations

-Modernize legacy .NET systems and connect them to the platforms your business runs on — without the big-bang rewrite or the risk of losing what works.
+Modernize legacy .NET systems, integrate them with the platforms your business runs on, and build new capability where modernization isn't enough.
+Without the big-bang rewrite or the risk of losing what works.

-I help organizations assess what they have, build the business case for modernization, define the roadmap, and lead the execution.
-This includes integrating existing systems with the CRM, ERP, and data platforms your business depends on.
+I help organizations assess what they have, build the business case for what needs to change, define the roadmap, and lead the execution.
+This includes integrating existing systems with CRM, ERP, and data platforms, and building new applications when modernization or off-the-shelf options aren't the right fit.

 When Your Platform Becomes the Thing Holding You Back

 There's a particular kind of frustration that comes from knowing your application is the bottleneck.
-The software that built the business — the platform that got you your first customers, your first revenue, your first round of growth — is now the thing slowing everything down.
+The software that built the business, the platform that got you your first customers and your first revenue, is now the thing slowing everything down.
 It's running on an older version of .NET Framework that's approaching or past end of life.
 Deploying changes takes too long and carries too much risk.
 The team has parts of the codebase they're afraid to touch because nobody fully understands them anymore.
-And every quarter, the gap between what the business needs and what the platform can deliver gets wider.
+Every quarter, the gap between what the business needs and what the platform can deliver gets wider.

-The pressure to modernize old software builds from multiple directions at once.
+The pressure to modernize builds from multiple directions at once.
 Enterprise customers ask about your security posture, and the honest answers aren't reassuring.
-Integration with modern platforms — your CRM, your analytics tools, your partners' APIs — is brittle or requires manual workarounds.
-Your developers spend more time maintaining legacy code than building new capabilities.
-The technical debt isn't theoretical; it's visible in every sprint, every deployment, and every support ticket.
-Legacy .NET modernization isn't a nice-to-have at this point.
-It's a prerequisite for everything else the business wants to do.
+Integration with modern platforms, your CRM, your analytics tools, your partners' APIs, is brittle or requires manual workarounds.
+Your developers spend more time maintaining legacy code than building new capability.
+The technical debt isn't theoretical.
+It's visible in every sprint, every deployment, and every support ticket.

-The temptation is to consider a complete rewrite — start fresh, build it right this time.
+The temptation is to consider a complete rewrite.
+Start fresh, build it right this time.
 But full rewrites carry enormous risk.
 They take longer than projected, cost more than budgeted, and frequently fail outright because the scope grows beyond what anyone anticipated.
-The alternative — doing nothing — isn't sustainable either.
-The real answer is usually somewhere in between: an incremental application modernization strategy that prioritizes the highest-risk, highest-value areas first and migrates the platform piece by piece without freezing operations or betting the business on a single initiative.
+The alternative, doing nothing, isn't sustainable either.
+The real answer is usually somewhere in between.
+An incremental modernization that prioritizes the highest-risk, highest-value areas first and migrates the platform piece by piece without freezing operations or betting the business on a single initiative.

-What makes the difference between a modernization effort that succeeds and one that stalls is architecture leadership.
-Someone needs to assess what you have, determine the realistic migration path — whether that's migrating .NET Framework to .NET 8, re-platforming to Azure, refactoring critical modules, or some combination — and then guide the execution so the team isn't guessing.
-If your company has tried a modernization effort before and it failed, there's a good chance it wasn't the developers who fell short.
+What makes the difference between a modernization effort that succeeds and one that stalls is the same thing that makes new development succeed.
+Architecture leadership.
+Someone needs to assess what you have, determine the realistic path, whether that's migrating .NET Framework to modern .NET (currently .NET 10), re-platforming to Azure, refactoring critical modules, integrating with other systems, building something new, or some combination, and then guide the execution so the team isn't guessing.
+If your company has tried a modernization or development effort before and it failed, there's a good chance it wasn't the developers who fell short.
 It was the absence of a clear technical strategy and someone accountable for keeping the effort on track.

 What's Included